We want to hear about your experiences with Parentline... Help us improve our service!

 • Get involved in hobbies or sports so they can meet different peer groups

-• Tell the bully what they are doing is not ok (if safe to do so) eg. "I don’t like that and I want you to stop"
+• Tell the person/people doing the bullying that what they are doing is not ok (if safe to do so) eg. "I don’t like that and I want you to stop"

 • Try to diffuse the situation like making a joke